 Why did I do this?
 Well, I read this article and thought it looked neat.
 Then, a friend built one, following that blog.
 I had $150 per month in Azure credit from interning at Microsoft, so I decided to replicate it in Azure.

 The CDN consists of five nodes.
 The Master server is located at RIT and is not reachable though the CDN.
 It servers as a coordinator for the edge nodes.
-The edge nodes are Standard B1s Virtual Machines with 1 vCPU, 1GB of RAM, and 32GB of SSD storage located in the West US 2, East US 2, Western Europe, and SouthEast Asia regions.
+The edge nodes are Standard B1s Virtual Machines with 1 vCPU, 1GB of RAM, and 32GB of SSD storage located in the West US 2, East US 2, UK South, and SouthEast Asia regions.